ShireenKachroo/RetroVerse/README.md

 ### **HTML**
 - Structured the website into meaningful sections, such as *About Me*, *Interactive Fun*, *Retro Fan Club*, and *Guestbook*.
-- Embedded multimedia elements, including retro-inspired images and videos, to enhance the user experience.
+- Embedded multimedia elements, including retro-inspired images, to enhance the user experience.

 ### **CSS**
 - Designed the retro theme using:
   - Custom **CSS animations** for elements like neon glows and hover effects.
   - Carefully chosen **color palettes** to reflect the retro aesthetic (neon pinks, blues, and blacks).
-  - **Grid and flexbox layouts** for a structured, responsive design.
-  - Pixel-style fonts to create an authentic retro look.

 ### **JavaScript**
 - Added interactivity to the website: